-The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus represents approximately 90.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash, and approximately 1,576.5% of our publicly owned shares.
+The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus represents approximately 92.1% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash (with 19.7% of our outstanding shares owned by the Sponsor and 72.3% owned by BTC International).
 The Sponsor also owns an additional 1,035,913 share of Common Stock that are registered for resale pursuant to Prior Registration Statement.
-Combining these additional shares with the shares that may be offered for resale by the Selling Securityholders pursuant to this prospectus, the total number of shares that the Selling Securityholders may offer for resale is approximately 94.3% of our outstanding shares of Common Stock, and 1,635.3% of our publicly owned shares.
-This amount greatly exceeds our public float, and as a result, the resale of our shares of Common Stock pursuant to this prospectus, or the perception that such sales may occur, may cause a significant decline on the trading price of our Common Stock, even though 27,546,964 of our shares of Common Stock, representing approximately 91.3% of our outstanding shares, are subject to restrictions on resale until November 29, 2024, the one-year anniversary of the Closing, subject to limited exception described in this prospectus, including potential waiver of such restrictions.
+Taking into account these additional shares, the Sponsor owns approximately 22.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash (and together with the other Selling Shareholders, the total shares owned and registered for resale by this prospectus and the Prior Registration Statement is approximately 94.3% of our outstanding shares of Common Stock).
+This amount greatly exceeds our public float, and as a result, the resale of our shares of Common Stock pursuant to this prospectus, or the perception that such sales may occur, may cause a significant decline on the trading price of our Common Stock, even though 27,546,964 of our shares of Common Stock, representing approximately 91.3% of our shares, are subject to restrictions on resale until November 29, 2024, the one-year anniversary of the Closing, subject to limited exception described in this prospectus, including potential waiver of such restrictions.
 For additional information regarding this risk, see "Risk Factors - Risks Related to the Company - The number of shares of Common Stock that the Selling Securityholders can sell into the public markets pursuant to this prospectus greatly exceeds the Company's public float.
 As a result, the resale of the shares of Common Stock pursuant to this prospectus could cause a significant decline on the trading price of the Common Stock, even though not all of the securities covered by this prospectus held by the Selling Securityholders are eligible for immediate resale due to certain lock-up agreements.
-As a result, the resale of the shares of Common Stock pursuant to this prospectus could cause a significant decline on the trading price of the Common Stock, even though not all of the securities covered by this prospectus held by the Selling Securityholders are eligible for immediate resale due to certain lock-up agreements. and "- The Company has a limited public float, which adversely affects trading volume and liquidity, and may adversely affect the price of the Common Stock and access to additional capital."
+As a result, the resale of the shares of Common

+Stock pursuant to this prospectus could cause a significant decline on the trading price of the Common Stock, even though not all of the securities covered by this prospectus held by the Selling Securityholders are eligible for immediate resale due to certain lock-up agreements. and "- The Company has a limited public float, which adversely affects trading volume and liquidity, and may adversely affect the price of the Common Stock and access to additional capital."